sudheerj/javascript-interview-questions/README.md

 205. ### List down the collection of methods available on WeakSet

      Below are the list of methods available on WeakSet,

      1. add(value): A new object is appended with the given value to the weakset
      2. delete(value): Deletes the value from the WeakSet collection.
      3. has(value): It returns true if the value is present in the WeakSet Collection, otherwise it returns false.

-     4. length(): It returns the length of weakSetObject Let's see the functionality of all the above methods in an example,
+     Let's see the functionality of all the above methods in an example,

      ```javascript